 The way to simplicity can be messy.

 Today I sit and work on a module for a class I am teaching.
 The dishes wait for me, a load of laundry piled on and over my chair at the table.
-New visitors arrive to my website and it bothers me that I don’t have an up-to-date gift for them to welcome them to my home.
+New visitors arrive at my website and it bothers me that I don’t have an up-to-date gift for them to welcome them to my home.
 But simplicity for me involves authenticity and part of my honest to goodness truth is that there is always work left undone.

 I see the mess but choose simplicity.
 I focus on this one work project.
 I love my child, home sick this week.
 I breathe and choose joy.
 Today I chose well but sometimes I choose order over relationship or consistency over authenticity.
 And those days, what might look all neat and tidy to the outsider, like perfect balance, is actually messier still.